justdie386/rolua/README.md

+Before anyone asks, no this cannot be used from a roblox game, read below.

 This is a tool that allows you to interact with the roblox web api using https://luvit.io To use this, create a deps folder in your current directory, and run
 ```